 Best mind mapping software for beginners

-If you prefer to use keyboard shortcuts during your mind mapping process, there's a cheat sheet of keyboard shortcuts in the bottom right corner of the canvas.
+If you prefer to use keyboard shortcuts during your mind mapping process, there's a cheat sheet of keyboard shortcuts in the bottom-right corner of the canvas.
 Click the green X icon to hide it and the green question mark icon to bring it back.

 One of our favorite features is that Coggle lets you format your mind map items and messages with Markdown, so you can get as fancy as you need to while adding your text, images, and links to the canvas.

-If you want to bounce some ideas off a friend, you can go ahead and add them to your mind map, carry on a conversation in the messages sidebar, or go into full-screen presentation mode to take a step back and do more high-level ideation.
+If you want to bounce some ideas off a colleague, you can go ahead and add them to your mind map, carry on a conversation in the messages sidebar, or go into full-screen presentation mode to take a step back and do more high-level ideation.